 Orthorexia was originally termed by Dr. Steven Batman.
 The term orthorexia was derived from terms anorexia and ortho but then orthorexia has nothing relevant to anorexia.

 People start with a normal goal of maintaining a normal diet that is free of fat, meat, artificial chemicals and all of those components that are considered unhealthy.
-Although, the diet prove to promote a healthier lifestyle but as one progresses with this diet, a certain drive takes over and the focus mostly involves ingredients, types or foods, amount of foods, and times of the day food should be consumed.
+Although the diet proves to promote a healthier lifestyle as one progresses with this diet, a certain drive takes over and the focus mostly involves ingredients, types or foods, the amount of food, and times of the day food should be consumed.
 The entire diet becomes a whole lot rigid.